noeyislearning/timezone-conversion/README.md

 ## Usage

+- Select the timezone you want to convert to.
-- The application will automatically convert the current time to the following time zones:
+- The application will automatically convert the current time to the selected timezone.

-  - Pacific Time
-  - Eastern Time
-  - Western Time
-  - GMT (Greenwich Mean Time)

-NOTE: Western TIme doesn't have a specific time zone, so it will just display the time that was based online.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Updates

 - **[2023-12-12]**: Initial release.
 - **[2023-12-26]**: Remove API reliance and use JavaScript's built-in `Date` object instead for better performance and reliability.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.